Monitoring & managing GitOps Runtimes

 1. Do the following:

-• Search by free-text for any string, and click the next and previous buttons to navigate between the search results.
+• To search for any string, type the free-text to search for, and click the next and previous buttons to navigate between the search results.

 • To switch on line-wrap for readability, click Wrap.